John Cleves Symmes: Personal life

 His wife died in 1776 and in 1794, John married Governor Livingston's daughter, Susannah Livingston (1748–1840).
 Besides being the governor's daughter, she was John Jay's sister-in-law.

 Symmes died on February 26, 1814, at Cincinnati, Ohio, and is buried at Congress Green Cemetery in North Bend, Ohio.

 Legacy

-John Cleves Symmes is the namesake of the village of Cleves, Ohio.
+John Cleves Symmes is the namesake of the village of Cleves, Ohio. and Symmes Township, in Hamilton County, Ohio.
 Symmes' nephew and namesake John Cleves Symmes Jr. fought in the War of 1812 and is best known for his Hollow Earth Theory.

 Miami University's Symmes Hall was named in his honor in 1949.
 Symmes Hall is located on East Quad near Erickson Dining Hall on the university's Oxford, Ohio, campus and is currently being used a residence hall for first-year undergraduate students.